cris6h16/api-rest-spring-boot-100-test-coverage-postgresql-swagger/README.md

 - should Delete all notes when a user is deleted
 - delete a note should not delete the user
-- Let multi-sessions, then before each service check if `principal.id` exist or else _User not found_
 - If the user isn't the owner of the note, then for him the note doesn't exist.
 - The user can't modify audit fields.
 - user can only get his profile information